Celebrating 20 years of cooperative management

 More than 400 people participated in the raising of the Gwaii Haanas Legacy Pole on August 15, 2013 in the remote location of Hlk’yah G̱awG̱a (Windy Bay) on Lyell Island.
 Another 400 people joined Parks Canada staff in Skidegate on the same day to witness the pole raising via a live stream on the big screen at the Haida Heritage Centre.

-A community celebration was held in Skidegate on August 17, 2013, to honour the event, as is done in the Haida tradition.
+More than 700 people attended a community celebration was held in Skidegate on August 17, 2013, to honour the event, as is done in the Haida tradition.

 Video: The Gwaii Haanas Legacy Pole